neow3j/neow3j/README.md

 * Documentation on using neow3j with Android apps
 * Observable pattern to get specific transactions
 * Improve the response model: introduce purpose-specific objects rather than the current raw Java types
+* Interacting with smart contracts
 * Select best seed NEO node based on some metrics (e.g., latency)
+* Integration tests with `neo-privatenet`

 ## Getting Started